nancyyeh/the-shoppies/README.md

 # 💡Features

-- Search OMDB and display the results (movies only)
+- Search OMDB and display the results (movies only) - completed Aug 24
-- Add a movie from the search results to our nomination list
+- Add a movie from the search results to our nomination list - completed Aug 24
-- View the list of films already nominated
+- View the list of films already nominated - completed Aug 24
-- Remove a nominee from the nomination list
+- Remove a nominee from the nomination list - completed Aug 24
-- Save nomination lists if the user leaves the page (using local storage)
+- Save nomination lists if the user leaves the page (using local storage) - completed Aug 24
-- Input API key
+- Input API key - completed Aug 25

 # 🖥️ Tech